bennyhuo/KotlinBlogTranslation/original/Kotlin M12 is out!.md

 ### Traits Are Now Interfaces

-As our traits are rather limited anyways, and Java’s interfaces are pretty much the same thing, we have deprecated the <code>trait</code> keyword, so please use <code>interface</code> instead.
+As our traits are rather limited anyways, and Java’s interfaces are pretty much the same thing, we have deprecated the `trait` keyword, so please use `interface` instead.
 As usual, quick fixes and “Cleanup Code…” will help you along.
 ### Enum Classes: New Syntax